 Omega-3 fatty acids found in flaxseed oil has anti-inflammatory properties, and may help control inflammatory conditions such as, lupus, gout and arthritis.

 May be beneficial for inflammatory bowel disease.
-This oil can help to reduce the inflammation of the intestine and is a great food to add to a colon cleansing diet.
+This oil can help to reduce the inflammation of the intestine and is a great food to add to a detox diet.

 Flaxseed oil may also help alleviate symptoms associated with Sjogren’s syndrome, including dry eyes and cracked lips.